sheikh-mohammad/assignment-4-js/README.md

 ## Notes

 This code represents my learning journey and understanding of JavaScript fundamentals.
 It is intended for educational purposes as part of the Techno Kids Batch 7 training program.

+## License

+This assignment is provided under specific terms and conditions as outlined in the [LICENSE](./LICENSE) file.
+This work is intended solely for educational purposes to demonstrate understanding of JavaScript concepts.

+Please note:
+- This assignment is for educational and review purposes only
+- Copying, modifying, or using these solutions for your own academic submissions is strictly prohibited
+- This assignment should not be submitted as your own work for any academic assessment
+- By using this assignment, you acknowledge and agree to the academic integrity policies detailed in the LICENSE file